 Rattlestick Playwrights Theater is a multi-award winning organization, dedicated to producing new, ambitious plays that provoke conversations in response to the complexities of our culture.
 Rattlestick is run by a small, dedicated staff of four, and supports over one hundred artists each year.
 Rattlestick interns will get hands-on experience in their chosen department, and will work directly with one or more supervisors.

 Read below for dates, deadlines, and descriptions of the internships Rattlestick has to offer:

-The Artistic Intern will work directly with Artistic Director, Daniella Topol, and Directing Fellow, Kevin Hourigan, to support Rattlestick’s Artistic Department.
+The Artistic Intern will work directly with Daniella Topol, and Directing Fellow, Shadi Ghaheri, to support Rattlestick’s Artistic Department.
 Responsibilities include: supporting Rattlestick’s production work including rehearsals and tech, attending and supporting Rattlestick’s workshops and readings, evaluating script submissions, scouting shows in New York, and building and maintaining Rattlestick’s artistic archive.